2017 Lean for Government Professional Development Day Ottawa

 Darrell Damron has been a public servant in Washington state government for more than 25 years.
 He served as an enterprise Lean consultant in the Governor’s Office under two governors, creating Washington State’s Lean Expert Partnership Program.
 Through this program, more than 240 private-sector experts have given thousands of public servants advice, training, and coaching (at no cost to taxpayers) in using Lean principles and tools to make improvements throughout Washington State government.
 Prior to joining state government, Darrell served 6 years on active duty in the U.S. Marine Corps.
 Darrell enjoys kayaking and backpacking in the Pacific Northwest.

-At the heart of the Lean PD Day is Lean as the science of work: see work (by using visual management ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make the flow faster, easier and cheaper).
+At the heart of the Lean PD Day is Lean as the science of work: see work (by using visual tools/management to see flow and what disrupts flow of value to clients such as maps or ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make flow faster, easier and cheaper).

 2017 Lean PD Day Event Sponsors

-Alpen Path Solutions Inc., the founder and main sponsor for the Lean PD Day, is pleased to collaborate with like-minded socially responsible organizations that support Lean professional development by donating Lean learning material or sponsoring event-related costs.
+Alpen Path Solutions Inc., the founder and main sponsor for the Lean PD Day, is pleased to collaborate with like-minded socially responsible organizations that support Lean professional development by donating Lean learning material (such as awesome Lean books!) or sponsoring event-related costs.
 If your organization wishes to sponsor the 2017 event, we look forward to hearing from you – please contact us.
-Many thanks to our donors and sponsors Agile Sensei, Karyn Ross Consulting and Markovitz Consulting.
+Many thanks to our donors, sponsors and supporters: Agile Sensei, Karyn Ross Consulting and Markovitz Consulting, Lean Pathways, The Karen Martin Group, C2 management and the Community of Federal Regulators.

 2016 Lean for Government Professional Development Day Ottawa (Lean PD Day)